HiLab-git/PLS4MIS/code/README.md

 git clone https://github.com/HiLab-git/PLS4MIS.git
 cd PLS4MIS/
 ```
 2. Download the processed dataset and put the data in `/code/datasets` folder.
-For more detailed data processing information, please refer to [this Link](../datasets)
+For more detailed data processing information, please refer to [this](../datasets).

 3. Train the model
 ```